UnexomWid/waid/README.md

 Why?
 Because you could have focus on the Visual Studio window, while scrolling on Reddit.

 It detects the window title and process path, and picks the current activity based on the config file.

+If the current window is a browser (Chrome/Edge/Firefox), it also attempts to detect and use the URL in order to pick the current activity.

 If you don't use your keyboard or mouse for a period of time (see the client config), the tool will stop tracking until you are active again.